rachelgem/covid19-Analysis/README.md

 - Quebec takes the top spot with 500, followed by California with 240, British Columbia at 200 and the Santiago province recorded the lowest traffic volume.
 - Newark Liberty International, San Francisco International, Seatle Tacoma International, Toronto Pearson International, Vancouver International, Washington Dulles
   International and Winniepeg International all share a high traffic volume each recording 268.
 In contrast, Santiago stands out with the lowest traffic volume with 238.

+## Recommendation
+- Considering the variation in airport traffic patterns due to COVID-19, it's advisable to tailor travel plans based on the current situation in each country.
+Prioritize destinations with lower traffic volumes, such as Australia and Chile, for potentially safer and less crowded travel experiences.
+Stay informed about travel restrictions and health guidelines in each location to make well-informed decisions.